Input Devices

 }

-Monitor.println(whatever you what to print here);
+Monitor.println(whatever you want to print here);

-3. temperature collection with Arduino
+3. Temperature collection with Arduino

 //Thermometer with thermistor